 - Eat at restaurants away from the city center.
 Those places will be cheaper that the ones directly in the city.

 - Spend time at parks, gardens, and museums.

 - Take free walking tours.
 You get a history guide and get to see more things.
-New Europe gives 3 daily tours that last a couple hours.
+Tours typically last between 1.5-3 hours.

 - Cooking your own meals will save you money.
 Eating out is expensive and will drain your wallet fast.
 Most hostels have kitchens you can use.